What’s the Difference: Concrete Hand Floats

 Once a slab has been poured, screeded, and bull-floated (see “Creating a Curved Concrete Walkway” in FHB #221), it’s time for hand floats.

-A bull float, which is used to smooth 95% of a slab, has a tendency either to pull a small amount of concrete away from the edges of the slab or to push concrete toward the edges.
+A bull float is used to smooth 95% of a slab, but it has a tendency either to pull a small amount of concrete away from the edges of the slab or to push concrete toward the edge.
 A hand float is used to level and smooth these areas so that they match the rest of the slab.
 Floats also can be used around obstacles, such as pipes and drains, where more precision is needed.

-These tools are made in several shapes and sizes, and from four materials.
-According to Marshalltown Company product manager Jim Bowie, it’s a common misconception that price is the deciding factor; each material’s effect on the concrete should be considered.
+These tools are made in several shapes and sizes, and from one of four materials.
+According to Marshalltown Company product manager Jim Bowie, it’s a common misconception that price is the deciding factor; instead, consider the effect of each of these materials will have on the concrete.

 144D (16 in. by 3-1⁄2 in.): about $15